 We found that root area in mixed stands deviated from root area observed in pure stands, indicating a plastic response of the root system to neighbour genotype identity.
 On average, root area decreased in mixed relative to pure stands, and the stronger the decrease, the lower the RYT especially in the R- treatment.
 In accordance with ecological theory, our results thus support the view that phenotypic plasticity contributes to mitigate competition intensity in diverse plant communities (Callaway et al., 2003; Schiffers et al., 2011; Burns and Strauss, 2012).
 In varietal mixtures, previous studies have already shown that plasticity in aboveground traits such as plant height, specific leaf area, or canopy cover contribute to overyielding, notably by increasing trait divergence between varieties (Kong and Zhao, 2023; Tschurr et al., 2023; Su et al., 2024).
-We here show that plastic root changes may also contribute to mixture performance, although it may not be by increasing differences between varieties, but rather by changing the average trait value.
+We here show that plastic root changes may contribute to mixture performance by decreasing biomass production at the seedling stage, which could ultimately translate into higher yields through reduced early stage competition between seedlings.
+We also show that plasticity does not only contribute to mixture performance by increasing phenotypic differences between varieties, but also by displacing the average trait value of the varieties.

 Practical implications for plant breeding

 Crop performance, including grain yield, is affected by trade-offs between individual competitiveness and group performance.
 As early pointed out by plant breeders (Donald, 1968), and more recently revisited with the concepts of Darwinian Agriculture, or Evolutionary Agroecology, these trade-offs can hold promising opportunities to increase productivity, notably by reversing past selection for individual competitiveness (Denison et al., 2003; Weiner, 2019).
 This can be achieved either by selecting on group performance, i.e., selecting on population yield (Montazeaud et al., 2020), or by targeting key traits related to competitive ability.
 Our study suggests that selecting genotypes with reduced root area in pure stands and reduced root area proliferation in presence of neighbours could be a way to reduce competition intensity between seedlings, which could then translate into higher yields.
 This result aligns with classical prediction of game theory models: investment in root biomass beyond the payoff point where soil resource absorption compensate the cost of the root system only happens at cost for neighbouring plants, leading to a Tragedy of the Commons (Hardin, 1968; Gersani et al., 2001; Anten and Vermeulen, 2016).
-It is also supported by empirical data measured in the same phenotyping platform: Colombo et al. (2022) found that early seedling biomass measured in the platform was negatively correlated with yield components measured in the field in multiple wheat panels.
 Interestingly, modern wheat varieties that have been subject to selection for increased population yield for many generations display reduced root biomass at the seedling stage (Colombo et al., 2022), and reduced root proliferation in presence of a neighbour compared to old landraces (Zhu et al., 2019).
 In oat and barley, excessive growth of the root system in the topsoil is also associated with yield reductions (Vain et al., 2023).